Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-privacy-faq.md

 What if you are a member of an Organization in Slingshot?
 Then the information in your profile is considered ownership of the Organization.
 In case you want to have your data deleted, you have to contact an administrator of personal data in your organization and request the deletion from them.

-### How to delete profile data?
+### How to delete profile information?

 Below you will find two possible scenarios.
 The deletion procedure steps depend on your relation to an Organization in Slingshot.

 #### For Organization Owners

-If you are a user with an [Owner](roles-permissions.html#teams-projects-roles) role in your Organization team and you need to delete one or more users' profile data, then read the steps below to learn how to proceed.
+If you are a user with an [Owner](roles-permissions.html#teams-projects-roles) role in your Organization team and you need to delete one or more users' profile information, then read the steps below to learn how to proceed.

 1. Contact our team at **support@slingshot.io**
 2. Note you want to delete an Organization member's profile information.
 3. You may be asked to provide more details about yourself.
 4. The Slingshot support team will verify your right to request deletion first.
 Only then the deletion will start.
-When profile data is finally deleted, the user's name will be displayed as *@deactivateduser* wherever their content has not disappeared (see [above](#data-not-deleted)).
+When profile information is finally deleted, the user's name will be displayed as *@deactivateduser* wherever their content has not disappeared (see [above](#data-not-deleted)).

 #### For Users with Personal Accounts